 New York City Workers’ Compensation Lawyers

-Since the New York legislature made substantial changes to the workers’ compensation system, some benefits have changed significantly for workers who were injured after July 1, 2007.
+Since the New York legislature made substantial changes to the workers’ compensation system, some benefits have changed significantly for workers.

-Individuals with non-extremity injuries are now subject to new caps on benefits, based on evolving medical guidelines.
-The weekly benefits rate for individuals with extremity injuries has also changed.
+Individuals with non-extremity injuries may be subject to caps on benefits, based on complex medical guidelines.
+The weekly benefits rate for individuals with extremity injuries changes every year.

 What does this mean to you?
 At the Law Office of Robert Koenigsberg, we offer a free initial consultation to explain how these changes in the law could affect you.
 Contact us today for dependable, experienced representation.